otherjamesbrown/TheTally/CONTRIBUTING.md

 ```

 ### 3. Pull Request Process
-1. Create a pull request from your feature branch
+1. Create a pull request from your feature branch to `develop`
 2. Fill out the pull request template
-3. Ensure all checks pass (tests, linting, security)
+3. Ensure all checks pass (tests, linting, security scans)
 4. Request review from maintainers
 5. Address feedback and make requested changes
-6. Once approved, maintainers will merge your PR
+6. Once approved, maintainers will merge your PR to `develop`
+7. For production releases, create a PR from `develop` to `main`

 ## Coding Standards